 When you figure credit for tax paid to other states, you must consider that tax from the other states' returns may not be calculated in the same manner as on your Illinois return.
-For a list of formulas that identify the tax forms, line numbers, additions, and subtractions that you must use to compute the other states' tax for Schedule CR, see Publication 111.
+For a list of formulas that identify the tax forms, line numbers, additions, and subtractions that you must use to compute the other states' tax for Schedule CR, see Publication 111-C, Comparison Formulas for Schedule CR for current tax year.